zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 \
 **A. Local Structural Density (ρ):** This refers to the concentration of nodes or interactions within a fixed spatial region.
 An increase in ρ tends to accelerate short-range processes, as there are more parallel paths or higher frequency of local interactions.
 This effect leads to a reduction in transit time over small distances and is reflected in the square-root scaling relationship discussed in Section 2.1.\
 \
-**B. Hierarchical Structural Density:** This refers to the depth or nesting of modular structures---such as multi-level trees, layered networks, or recursive graphs.
+**B. Hierarchical Structural Density:** This refers to the depth or nesting of modular structures, such as multi-level trees, layered networks, or recursive graphs.
 As hierarchy increases, signals must traverse more intermediary stages, leading to longer global timescales.
 This phenomenon is captured by the scaling exponent α, which increases with hierarchical depth and complexity.\
 \
 These two forms of density operate at different levels:\
 - Local density accelerates local dynamics (micro scale),\